nazmul34/StackEdit/new/CodeChef - TSUBSTR.md

 # CodeChef - TSUBSTR
 ##  Problem Idea:
-The problem is about finding k'th string and
+The problem is about finding k'th string and number of different substring.
+I use Suffix autometa and DP

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4NDg4NTQ4NTBdfQ==
+eyJoaXN0b3J5IjpbLTEwMzY4ODcxNThdfQ==
 -->